 In a similar conceptual fashion, you load AP automation software, set it up to handle your specific AP processes and the software guides you through the steps and along path to your destination: paying your company’s bills.
 The software leads you through this journey, step by step.

-The software manages the AP process from receiving the invoice all the way to paying suppliers while maintaining all the existing banking relationships and workflows.
+AP software automates the AP process from receiving the invoice all the way to paying suppliers while maintaining existing banking relationships and workflows.

 By automating this invoice and payment process, customers have 24/7 visibility into payment and approvals while a dedicated service team with the software provider manages the suppliers and executes payments on their behalf.

 Sequentially, some of the key features of this software from the user’s perspective include:

 - logging in to see all pending approvals sitting in their queues